-Interest is payable on each CF Loan at the rate of the relevant period LIBOR plus 1.75 per cent. per annum.
-In addition, the Issuer shall on each Distribution Date and the CF Termination Date pay to each Credit Facility Provider a commitment fee of 0.575 per cent. per annum on its share of the undrawn portion of the CF Commitment (in proportion to its Participation Commitment).
+Interest is payable on each CF Loan at the rate of the relevant period LIBOR plus 1.65 per cent. per annum.
+In addition, the Issuer shall on each Distribution Date and the CF Termination Date pay to the Credit Facility Provider a commitment fee of 0.5 per cent. per annum on the undrawn portion of the CF Commitment.
 Commitment fees and interest expense in respect of the Credit Facility Agreement will be paid pursuant to Clauses 4(i) and 4(ii) respectively, of the Priority of Payments (or, in the event that an Enforcement Event occurs, pursuant to Clauses 3(i) and 3(ii) respectively, of the Post-Enforcement Priority of Payments).